micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 Then the king promoted Daniel and gave him many great gifts; and he made him ruler over the whole province of Babylon, and chief administrator over all the wise _men_ of Babylon.

 ###### 49
-Also Daniel petitioned the king, and he set Shadrach, Meshach, and Abed-Nego over the affairs of the province of Babylon; but Daniel _sat_ in [^p]the gate of the king.
+Also Daniel petitioned the king, and he set Shadrach, Meshach, and Abed-Nego over the affairs of the province of Babylon; but Daniel _sat_ in the gate of the king.